CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

 - Fixed a small issue with the loading of avatars
-- Renderer: fixed crashes when the same font asset is included twice
+- Fixed crashes when the same font asset is included twice

 ## 3.8.3